Montreal-Quakers/website/new_attender/business.md

 The recording clerk tries to record the decisions and the sense of the meeting.

 ## The sense of the meeting
-The sense of the meeting: is the generally agreed upon articulation of the discernment and decision.
+The sense of the meeting is _the generally agreed upon articulation of the discernment and decision_.
 The sense of the meeting could be that there is no unity, it could be no decision, it could be multiple opinions.
 The sense of the meeting is an articulation of where the group is at generally in their feelings and opinion.
 ## Unity vs. consensus
 ### Consensus
 Perhaps some have been part of a consensus-based group.
 Basically, it means a kind of voting where everyone has to consent to an action.
 ### Unity
-Unity: is the spiritual unity of the group, the clear sense that the Spirit is leading the group in a particular direction.
+Unity is the spiritual unity of the group, the clear sense that the Spirit is leading the group in a particular direction.
 Note that the Spirit may be moving us individually in a very different direction than the group.
 Unity is corporate, not personal.

 Unity is usually known through unanimity.
 Most of the time we know unity through a unanimously agreed upon sense of the meeting that the group is moved by Spirit in a particular direction or to take a particular action.